david415/work-portfolio/content/projects/index.md

 various proprietary software projects which of course will not be mentioned here.

 Below you will find the repeated theme of networking and cryptography.
-Of course I know how to load information from databases, transform data, etc. However most of my independent computer security research involves minimal databases usage and mostly involves networking and cryptography; my apologies if this is not the skillset you are looking for.
+Of course I know about high performance computing, databases, data transformations, systems programming etc. However most of my independent computer security research involves involves networking and cryptography; my apologies if this is not the skillset you are looking for.
 These projects represent how I spend my free time and do not represent the totality of my skills as a software developer.

 See [David Stainton's github profile](https://github.com/david415) for additional open source projects.